panoply/syncify/readme.md

 </summary>
 <p>

 The `config` option refers to a directory within your project where configuration files exist, like (for example) a `rollup.config.js` or `webpack.config.js` file.
-Syncify by default (when this option is undefined) will look for configuration files in the root of your project but this might not always be ideal as it can create clutter in your workspace.
-This `config` directory allows you to optionally place spawn config files within a sub-directory that is relative to root.
+Syncify by default (when this option is **undefined**) will look for config files in the root of your project but this might not always be ideal as it can create clutter in the workspace.
+The `config` directory allows you to optionally place spawned config files within a sub-directory and informs Syncify to look for these files from that location.

-> Typically this is named `scripts` in most node projects.
-Be sure to point output paths within third party configs to the assets output assets directory..
+> Typically this is directory is named `scripts` in node projects.

 </p>
 </details>